tonyspiro/tonyspiro.com-react/README.md

 # tonyspiro.com-react
 This app demonstrates how to build a portfolio blog using React on the [Cosmic JS](https://cosmicjs.com) content platform.
-Using [React Router](https://github.com/rackt/react-router), Flux and Cosmic JS, pages load fast as a single page blog application.
+Uses [React Router](https://github.com/rackt/react-router), Flux and Cosmic JS to load pages fast in a single page application.

 #####[View a demo here](http://spyrocklabs.com:8000/)